chrplr/working_on_remote_linux_server/README.md

 ## 2. SSH Configuration

-Open a terminal (Git Bash for Windows users), and check that you can connect to the remote computer through ssh: Run `ssh -p port_numeer username@remote_IP_or_name`.
+Open a terminal ("Git Bash"" for Windows users), and check that you can connect to the remote computer through ssh: Run `ssh -p port_numbers username@remote_IP_or_name`.
 If for whatever reason the connection fails, contact the administrator of the remote machine.

 To enable passwordless connections: